el845/cs305_module05/README.md

 The program then calculates the new point based on the degrees that the user entered to rotate them.

+To install the program the user simply needs to download the file then open a $BASH command prompt and type:

+gcc -Wall rotate_point.c -o rotate_point

+Then to run the program the user needs to type:

+./rotate_point

 Example Output:

 $ ./rotate_point